danielsqc/Stroke_Prediction/README.md

 ## Dataset

-This project is based on the data avaiable on the [Stroke Prediction Dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset), found on Kaggle.
+This project is based on the data available on the [Stroke Prediction Dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset), found on Kaggle.